 Canada

-Canada – Geography, History, Economy, Culture & Tourism
+Canada Complete Guide 2026: Geography, History, Economy & Tourism

-Canada is a huge and developed country located in North America.
-It is the second largest country in the world and is famous for its natural beauty, multicultural society, high standard of living and economic progress.
-Canada is considered an ideal nation globally due to peace, education, health and employment opportunities.
+Canada is a vast and developed country located in North America.
+It is the second largest nation in the world and is known for its natural beauty, multicultural society, high standard of living and economic stability.
+The country is globally respected for peace, education, healthcare and employment opportunities.

 Location and Border

-Canada is located in the North American continent.
-It has the United States of America (USA) to the south, the Arctic Ocean to the north, the Atlantic Ocean to the east and the Pacific Ocean to the west.
+This North American nation shares its southern border with the United States of America (USA).
+The Arctic Ocean lies to the north, the Atlantic Ocean to the east and the Pacific Ocean to the west.

 Major Rivers and Lakes